Cruiser rules

-Cruiser rules, alternatively called prize rules is a colloquial phrase referring to the conventions regarding the attacking of a merchant ship by an armed vessel.
+Cruiser rules, alternatively called prize rules, is a colloquial phrase referring to the conventions regarding the attacking of a merchant ship by an armed vessel.
 Here cruiser is meant in its original meaning of a ship sent on an independent mission such as commerce raiding.
-A cruiser in modern naval terminology refers to a type of ship rather than its mission.
+Cruiser in modern naval terminology refers to a type of ship rather than its mission.
 Cruiser rules govern when it is permissible to open fire on an unarmed ship and the treatment of the crews of captured vessels, and are contrasted to unrestricted submarine warfare where submarines attack without warning and do not act to protect crew.

 During both world wars, the question was raised of whether or not submarines were subject to cruiser rules.
 In each war, submarines initially attempted to obey them, but abandoned them as the war progressed.

 Overview

 The essence of cruiser rules is that an unarmed vessel (as distinct from an armed warship) should not be attacked without warning.
 It can be fired on only if it repeatedly fails to stop when ordered to do so or resists being boarded by the attacking ship.
 The armed ship may only intend to search for contraband (such as war materials) when stopping a merchantman.
 If so, the ship may be allowed on its way, after removal of any contraband.
 However, if it is intended to take the captured ship as a prize of war, or to destroy it, then adequate steps must be taken to ensure the safety of the crew.
 This may mean taking the crew on board and transporting them to a safe port, as some argue it is not acceptable to leave the crew in lifeboats unless they can be expected to reach safety by themselves and have sufficient supplies and navigational equipment to do so.

 During diplomatic negotiations in WWI these rules were often softened to stopping a vessel with a warning shot, offering the crew time to embark into lifeboats, before sinking the vessel.
 It is also suggested that ships in convoy with armed escort are not covered by this protection.